 Dr Ruth Sewell- Former Senior psycho-therapist at Penny Brohn Centre (Bristol Cancer Help Centre) – Pill Bristol UK 2009 – Course Tutor: Diploma in the Study of Integrated Medicine, Integrated Health Trust, Bath UK

-You can purchase Grace Gawler's compelling book, Women of Silence, by clicking on the blue button at the bottom of this page.
+You can purchase Grace Gawler's compelling book, Women of Silence, at the bottom of this page.